BT

 Apple also provided a few guidelines to help developers through the process of migrating an existing project to Swift 6 and deal in an orderly way with the seemingly huge amount of warnings that the compiler may generate.

 The main idea is to migrate modules one by one, starting with those that are less depended upon by other modules.
 This will make most of the required changes local to the module.
-Another useful criterion to select which modules to start with is considering whether any modules include unsafe global state or trivially-Sendable types, since those can cause many warnings across a project.
+Another useful criterion for selecting which modules to start with is considering whether any modules include unsafe global state or trivially-Sendable types, since those can cause many warnings across a project.

 If the number of warnings is still too high to be tackled comfortably, the Swift compiler provides three finer-grained switches to focus on specific types of problems.
 You can enable them one at a time as a progressive path towards enabling complete concurrency checking.
 They include removing Actor Isolation Inference caused by Property Wrappers, applying strict concurrency for global variables, and inferring Sendable for methods and key path literals.